EB-1 Extraordinary Workers

 - $1,225 for every additional person ($750 for anyone under 14 years of age)

-If you plan filing for a green card under the EB-1 extraordinary worker preference category, the Austin immigration attorneys with the William Jang, PLLC, have the experience and resources you will need to ensure that your application is complete and correctly submitted.
+If you plan filing for a green card under the EB-1 extraordinary worker preference category, the Austin immigration attorneys with the Law Office of William Jang, PLLC, have the experience and resources you will need to ensure that your application is complete and correctly submitted.
 To discuss the particulars of your application with one of our Austin immigration attorneys, please call our Austin offices at today.